maticnetwork/zkevm-docs/docs/protocol/bridge-smart-contract.md

 2. The updated root of the L1 Exit Tree is sent to the Global Exit Root Manager `PolygonZkEVMGlobalExitRoot.sol` for an update of the Global Exit Root.

-3. The Consensus SC `PolygonZkEVM.sol` retrieves the updated Global Exit Root from the Global Exit Root Manager, which is used for syncing with the zkEVM as the destination network for the bridged assets.
+3. The Consensus Contract `PolygonZkEVM.sol` retrieves the updated Global Exit Root from the Global Exit Root Manager, which is used for syncing with the zkEVM as the destination network for the bridged assets.

 The transfer from L1 to zkEVM is completed with the `Claim` method of the Bridge SC, but this time in the zkEVM side.